d11wtq/skittle/README.md

 Ok, so this example was a bit basic.
 Creating the directory alone is probably not enough.
-Let's ensure that directory is writable only to a user named `wibble`.
+Let's ensure that directory is writable only to a user named 'turtle'.
 We now have to do four things to satisfy `log_dir`:

   1. Ensure the directory exists.
-  2. Ensure the wibble user exists.
+  2. Ensure the turtle user exists.
-  3. Ensure the directory is owned by wibble.
+  3. Ensure the directory is owned by turtle.
   4. Ensure the directory has 755 permissions.

 We'll use Skittle's `require` function for this.